blakep7/CS210-P2/README.md

 - We will provide a majority of the necessary code for the LinkedList.
 Your job is to complete the methods that we specify in the instructions.

-### Program 1 Instructions
-Please refer to the in-depth instructions provided in the "[Program-1-Instructions.pdf](instructions/Program-1-Instructions.pdf)" file for this assignment.

 ## Additional Resources
 If you need any assistance or have questions regarding the assignment, please don't hesitate to reach out to your instructor (Professor Kraft) or ISA (Blake).